-Its not just another hot day.
-Heatwaves and hot weather kill more people in Australia than bushfires, cyclones and any other hazard, so it's important to adapt your activities and have a plan to keep cool.
-They can affect both our physical and our mental health.
+Heatwaves and hot weather kill more people in Australia than bushfires, cyclones and any other hazard, so it's important to adapt your activities and have a plan to keep cool and look after yourself this summer.

 Before the heatwave

 - Learn about the risks and potential impacts of extreme heat in your area, including its effects on you and your loved ones.

 - Visit your state or territory’s health authority to learn the signs of heat stress, heat exhaustion and heat stroke.

 ACT | NSW | NT | QLD | SA | TAS | VIC | WA

 - You can also speak to your doctor about how heat might affect you including precautions you can take, particularly if you have a health condition or chronic illness.
 If you take medication, ask how to store it during a heatwave.

 - Download the Red Cross First Aid app for the most up-to-date first aid information anytime, anywhere.

 - Check the daily forecast and get to know the Bureau of Meteorology’s (BOM) heatwave categories, forecasts and warnings at bom.gov.au/heatwave, on the BOM app or the telephone audio warning service (1300 659 215).

 - Identify your support network — family, friends, neighbours, or a caregiver — who can help you before or during a heatwave.
 This may include tasks like adjusting your air-conditioning, closing blinds, doing your shopping, and checking in on you.